Sparsh-Kumar/docker-course-full-notes/Chapter-7.md

 version 1 would be available as 127.0.0.1:3301 and version 2 would be available on address 127.0.0.1:3300.
 IMPORTANT - Without port binding the container would be unreachable.
 You can see ./images/ContainerPortVsHostPort.png

+- [IMPORTANT] Checkout the updated workflow using the docker in ./images/workflowWithDocker.png